mickymacode/devops-complete-project/README.md

 ---

+8. Use Kubernetes

-8.  configure eks and eks-sg with vpc
+configure eks and eks-sg with vpc

 9. Integrate 'jenkins_slave' with Kubernetes cluster just create